 So what is the verdict?
 Is honey better than sugar?

 And sugar, we all know that sugar is not the best choice.
 But again, as I said earlier, it depends.
 If you are overweight or obese, and you need to have honey or sugar in your diet.
-Choose one of these two of which you consume fewer calories for the same satisfaction.
-And for most people, it is sugar, in which they consume fewer calories.
-Because most people tend to overuse honey because first of all it is more caloric dense and also they think that it is good for their health…
+Choose one of these two, of which you consume fewer calories for the same satisfaction.
+And for most people, it is sugar, in which they consume fewer calories because most people tend to overuse honey because first of all it is more caloric dense and also they think that it is suitable for their health.